hqrrr/EvenComfort/README.md

 1. Configure the microcontroller (serial port / baud rate / sensors) in `even_g1.py`

     - You can find the demo Arduino code and the quick build guides [here](./microcontroller):
+    - If you only need the clothing suggestion based on thermal comfort model, you can skip this step

 2. Configure `latitude`, `longitude` and `timezone` in `get_weather.py`

 3. Run `even_g1.py`

+    - If you don't have sensor data, you could still use daily clothing suggestion function, see line 152-153.

 ## Features